jeremyckahn/shifty/README.md

 page to see all of the Shifty contributors.

 Special thanks goes to [Thomas Fuchs](https://twitter.com/thomasfuchs):
-Shifty's easing formulas and Bezier curve code was adapted from his awesome [Scripty2](https://github.com/madrobby/scripty2) project.
+Shifty's easing functions and Bezier curve code was adapted from his awesome [Scripty2](https://github.com/madrobby/scripty2) project.

 ## License